 In the Computing Sciences, we study how these incredibly interesting machines work.
 And, of course, we make new machines - in the form of computer hardware, software and systems - in order to solve the problems of everyday life.

-The study of computing emphasizes problem-solving techniques which translate well into the work force in this and other disciplines.
-Since the computer field is constantly changing, students must learn to communicate effectively and be able to adapt to new concepts and changing technology.
+The study of computing emphasizes excellent problem-solving techniques which translate well into the workforce.
+Since the computer field is constantly changing, students must learn to communicate effectively and be able to adapt quickly to new concepts and changing technology.

 An Elon Computing Sciences education is an excellent choice.
 Because classes are small, hands-on learning starts from day one.
 Our faculty members are dedicated to staying current in the field, engaging students with cutting-edge and relevant projects.
 The equipment and facilities we use in our classes are varied and exciting.
 These include mobile devices of all types, robots, game systems, multi-displays, private and configurable laboratory spaces, and areas for hands-on building.

 Internships, research projects, and independent learning experiences that complement classroom learning are plentiful.
 Other opportunities for student involvement include the student games and computing club (GCC) and participation in regional programming contests.
 After graduation, Computing Sciences students pursue employment in many industries, including government agencies, educational institutions, and businesses of all sizes from Fortune 500 to startups.
 Many Elon Computing Sciences students also choose to continue their studies in graduate school.

 A professor of computer science, Squire has extensively examined the connections that extremists and hate groups make online.

 Squire, a professor of computer science, examined the response by white nationalists to recent tweets by the president about four Democratic members of Congress.

 The podcast from The Center for Investigative Reporting and PRX focuses on how hate groups are finding ways to remain online despite crackdowns.